geoz/RoboND-Perception-Project-catkin_ws/src/RoboND-Perception-Project/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
+#### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.
+#### 3. Complete Exercise 3 Steps.
+Features extracted and SVM trained.
+Object recognition implemented.

-I followed the instructions from the lessons.
-I only tweaked the parameters like: for voxel:
+For the three exercises I followed the instructions from the lessons.
+I only tweaked the parameters: for voxel:
 LEAF_SIZE = 0.01
 for passthrough: